 The original rating list came into effect on 1 April 1990 with revaluations taking place in 1995, 2000, 2005 and 2010.
 The next revaluation due in 2015, has now been deferred by central government and is due to take place in 2017.
 Further information is available from the Valuation Office Agency.

 Transition was introduced in 1990 to limit the level of increases and reductions ratepayers faced in the change over to business rates from general rates.
-These provisions have also continued in order to reduce the impact of the revaluations taking place in 1995, 2000, 2005 and 2010.
+These provisions come to an end on 31 March 2015 and new measures will be in place from 1 April 2015.

 Changes introduced for unoccupied new builds from October 2013

 The government has introduced a new temporary measure for unoccupied new builds from October 2013.
-Unoccupied new builds will be exempt from unoccupied property rates for up to 18 months (up to state aid limits) where the property comes on to the list between 1 October 2013 and 30 September 2016.
+Unoccupied new builds will be exempt from unoccupied property rates for up to 18 months (up to state aid limits) where the property comes on to the rating list between 1 October 2013 and 30 September 2016.
 The 18 month period includes the initial three or six month exemption and so properties may, if unoccupied, be exempt from non-domestic rates for up to an extra 15 or 12 months.